Skip to main content

 Big cats worldwide are under threat, local extinctions are imminent, and 13 years of research via BCI indicates this can be attributed to habitat loss, degradation, overhunting, trade in big cat parts and other conflicts with humans.

-Lions have disappeared from 95% of their historic range in Africa, and their populations have declined 43% in the 21 years between 1993-2014.
+Lions have disappeared from 95% of their historic range in Africa, and their population declined 43% in the 21 years between 1993-2014.
+African cheetah populations have disappeared from more than 90% of their historic range and leopards, pumas and jaguars are all facing similar declines.

+Despite these challenges “we’ve learned that there are vital things we can do to elegantly solve the problem, flatten the curve, and reverse it.
 But doing the same thing time and again will not yield any different results.”
 Dereck Joubert.

 “This then is a call to action to help us fund solutions, but also one for innovative and even risky ideas with reasonable chances of failure, but high chances of significantly changing the big cat future landscape.”
 Beverly Joubert